 The functions of a tank foundation are:

-- To spread and transfer the load from the tank and its contents via tank foundation body and shoulder to the sub-grade so that the settlement remain within the allowable limits.
+- To spread and transfer the load from the tank and its contents via the tank foundation body and shoulder to the subgrade so that the settlement remains within the allowable limits.

 - To provide a smooth surface with sufficient bearing capacity and stability for tank construction and operation

-- To channel rain water away from tank shell and tank bottom quickly
+- To channel rainwater away from the tank shell and tank bottom quickly

 The requirements for the shoulder of the tank foundations are: